Miracle Mart: History

 The company was founded in early 1961 as Miracle Mart Limited by Montreal-based grocery chain Steinberg's.
 Later in the year, Steinberg's associated itself with Vancouver-based chain Woodward's.
-They opened their first store on October 11, 1961, in Pont-Viau under the trade name of Woodward Steinberg.
+They opened their first store on October 11, 1961, in Pont-Viau under the trade name Woodward Steinberg.
 A second store with the same trademark opened in November 1961 at the Place Greenfield Park shopping centre.
 The partnership between Steinberg's and Woodward ended in 1962 due to differences of opinions, and the two Woodward Steinberg stores were converted to the Miracle Mart name.

 Miracle Mart operated at mid-level and competed with the likes of Towers/Bonimart, Zellers, Woolco and Kmart.
 There was also a similarly named grocery chain, Miracle Food Mart (Steinberg's rebranded all their Ontario grocery stores to Miracle Food Marts on January 15, 1969), that operated exclusively in Ontario.
 Often found together, some locations with both a grocery and department store were regrouped under the single name Beaucoup.

 In order to provide photographic film-processing services at Miracle Mart stores, a company was created by the Greenberg brothers, named Angreen Photo, which evolved into Astral Photo and became giant Astral Media.